Your Wind Instrument Won't Stay in Tune. Here is How to Fix!

 There are 4 factors affecting the pitch of your instrument and only one of them is you.

-4. You blush (embouchure, finger placement, tongue position etc.)
+- You (embouchure, finger placement, tongue position etc.)

 Pitch Tendencies